Anshler/ICG_sd_extension/README.md

 # Image Caption extension for Stable Diffusion Webui

-a stable-diffusion-webui extension for image caption generation using our models from the paper...
+a stable-diffusion-webui extension for image caption generation